Updated January 2023

 - Is there a limit to the amount of breast milk you can travel with?

 - What watertight containers or coolers will you use to transport your breast milk?

 - Will your airline/airport allow dry ice or ice packs?
 Do they need to be frozen solid or are gel packs allowed?
-If neither use a ziplock bag and fill with ice cubes which are easy to replenish at the airport and on the plane.
+If neither use a Ziploc bag and fill with ice cubes which are easy to replenish at the airport and on the plane.

 - Where can I pick up/purchase dry ice?

-- What documents do I need? if you are flying in the USA, print out this information sheet from the TSA showing transportation of breast milk is allowed.
+- What documents do I need?
+If you are flying within the USA, print out this information sheet from the TSA showing transportation of breast milk is allowed.

 Airport regulations for flying with breastmilk